dbouwman/ember-data-arcgis-opendata/README.md

 # Ember-Data ArcGIS OpenData

-Ember Data model and adapters for the (ArcGIS OpenData API)[https://opendata.arcgis.com/api/v2]
+Ember Data model and adapters for the [ArcGIS OpenData API](https://opendata.arcgis.com/api/v2)

 ## Notes
 This is beta software.
-The intention of this addon is to enable an application to work with the ArcGIS Open Data api.
+The intention of this add-on is to enable an application to work with the ArcGIS Open Data api.
 It is being built incrementally, and does not currently encompass the entire API.

 ## Usage